 It IS Easy Being Green

-At Ground Floor Partners, we are making a concerted effort to reduce our carbon footprint by reducing our energy usage, recycling paper and other materials, and reusing as much as we can.
+At Ground Floor Partners, we take sustainability and environmental responsibility seriously.
+We make a concerted effort to reduce our carbon footprint by reducing our energy usage, recycling paper and other materials, and reusing as much as we can.
 Although we are a small company, we firmly believe that a large number of individuals and small companies, working together to change the environment and make the world a better place, can make a big difference.

 We encourage the use of mass transit by distributing bus and train passes to our consultants.
 We use mass transit as much as possible whenever we travel locally, and even when we visit clients in other cities.

 We share conference room and office space to minimize our office space footprint.
 That means lower amounts of air conditioning, heating, janitorial services, furniture, and electricity per person.

 We encourage our consultants to work at home as much as possible.
 This reduces our need for office space, reduces the amount of time they need to travel, and leads to a much healthier Work-Life balance.

 Whenever we can, we recycle plastics, cans, and paper in our office.
 We buy recycled paper products and recycle old office equipment (printers, computers, telephones, etc.) by dropping them off at our neighborhood recycling center.
 Almost everyone can reduce their carbon footprint by taking simple steps like these.